 One little tip when you do get this kind of comment is to tell them that it makes you feel so much better in yourself, and more energetic.
 Telling people you want to get leaner, put on muscle, etc, will often result in long boring conversations where people tell you how you should look, and how you look great with some fat on you (and you sitting there quietly trying not to shout “I’M NOT DOING THIS FOR YOU!!”).
 If you tell them its making you feel healthier and more energetic, then nobody can argue with that.
 Anyway, enough of that rant, lets get back on topic!…..

 Another good tip.
-If you know you are going to a restuarant, and for whatever reason want to make sure that you can eat full portions of pasta, rice, and breads without feeling too guilty, is to schedule a high intensity full body resistance training workout (can be free weights or body weight training) before your scheduled meal time.
+If you know you are going to a restuarant, and for whatever reason want to make sure that you can eat full portions of pasta, rice, and breads without feeling too guilty, is to schedule a really good, tough workout before your scheduled meal time (leg day is ideal!).

 Sometimes it may be hard to fit the workout into your schedule right before the meal, but if you can, the meal can be your “post-workout meal”.
 After a high intensity resistance training workout, your body can handle a higher amount of carbs than normal to help replenish the muscle glycogen depletion you had during the intense workout.
 If you plan to do this, try to train as close as possible to the meal.